 Other agencies also offer support and advice, such as:

 The Defence Infrastructure Organisation (DIO) Loss of Entitlement Team can offer support during this period.
-See gov.uk/guidance/defence-infrastructure-organisation-service-family-accommodation#loss-of-entitlement for more information.
+See gov.uk/guidance/defence-infrastructure-organisation-service-family-accommodation#loss-of-entitlement for more information or download this guide to loss of entitlement.

-Once the PStat category has been changed, the unit and Service person must inform the Home Services Team.
+Once the PStat category has been changed or the LTR(E) status has been rescinded, the unit and Service person must inform the Home Services Team.
 DIO will then issue a Notice to Vacate (NTV), giving 93 days to leave the SFA.
+A record of interview, to support those going through estrangement, is contained in AGAI Vol 3 Ch 081 at Annex G52 and must be completed by Army welfare units.

 The following information will be included in your NTV pack – it is very important that you read all of it and complete and return the necessary forms as quickly as possible.
 Where letters/forms are generic we have included a link for you to access – all other forms will be specific to your property.